To get the most from your Service Recognition Program, consider the entire experience.

-The entire Service Recognition experience includes management acknowledging the employee's service milestone and their contributions, plus giving the awards packet containing an award certificate, and a gift of their choice.
+The Recognition Presentation should include management acknowledging the employee's service milestone, their contributions to your organization, plus an award packet containing a certificate and a gift of their choice.

-Always try to present Service Recognition Awards on, or close to the employee’s anniversary date.
+Present Service Recognition on or close to the service anniversary date.
 If possible, do it in front of their team, department, or the entire company.

-To get the most out of these award presentation ideas, be sure the the employee’s manager plays a key role.
+- To get the biggest impact on employees, allow the employee’s manager play a key role in the presentation of the Service Milestone Recognition.
 For the employee, the most meaningful recognition is from their manager.

 For some organizations, it may not be possible for managers to physically present service awards.
 In these situations, Award Packets can be mailed directly to remote employees.

-After the individual employee recognition presentation, take advantage of this special opportunity to review some information about your company and its values.
-Talk about how your valued and loyal employees have helped make the company what it is today.
+- Use these special events to review key information about your company and core values.
+After the individual recognition presentations, talk about how your valued and loyal employees have helped make the company what it is today.

-If you have a newsletter, include a short article recognizing the employees who have received recent service recognition, and thank them again for their service.
+- Newsletters: If you have a company newsletter, include a short article recognizing all employees who have received recent service recognition, and thank them again for their service.